Super Mario Bros. Deluxe: Additions

-Development
+Development and release

 Development of Deluxe was led by Nintendo director Toshiaki Suzuki in the Nintendo Research & Development 2 team, a small team dedicated to hardware peripherals and software.
 Deluxe was Suzuki's directorial debut, with Nintendo assigning his team to recreate Super Mario Bros. and The Legend of Zelda: Link's Awakening for the Game Boy Color, along with a few additional features.
 The team worked closely with Shigeru Miyamoto and Toshihiko Nakago, the designer and programmer of the original game.
 Suzuki stated that the development process had little pressure in the belief that the game would regardless be enjoyable and sell well.
 The developers developed and demonstrated a one-level prototype of Deluxe prior to the commercial release of the Game Boy Color.
 As an early Game Boy Color title, Deluxe was the first full-colour Mario title to appear on a handheld.
 The game was released in North America on May 10, 1999, and in the United Kingdom in December 1999.
 In Japan, Deluxe did not receive a commercial release but was distributed starting March 1, 2000, on Nintendo Power kiosks in Lawson stores, where consumers could have the game copied onto a memory cartridge.

 Reception

 Sales

 Following release, Deluxe sold 2.8 million units in the United States.
-According to NPD sales charts, Deluxe ranked as the fourteenth best-selling video game on all platforms in the United States in 2000.
+According to NPD sales charts, Deluxe ranked as the twelfth top selling video game on all platforms in the United States in 1999, and the fourteenth best-selling game in 2000.
 The game peaked in third place for weekly handheld sales charts in June 1999, and remained in overall weekly sales charts into 2001.